Port Washington, New York: Parks and recreation

+Other recreational facilities include Lions Field and the Port Washington Tennis Academy.

 Park district

-A small portion of Port Washington is located within a park district, named the Manhasset Bay Park District.
-This special district, which is operated by the Town of North Hempstead, covers the hamlet's Manhasset Bay Estates subdivision, as well as a portion of the Plandome Country Club in the adjacent, incorporated village, Plandome Manor.
+A small portion of Port Washington is in a park district named the Manhasset Bay Park District.
+This special district, which is operated by the Town of North Hempstead, covers the hamlet's Manhasset Bay Estates neighborhood, as well as a portion of the Plandome Country Club in the adjacent incorporated village, Plandome Manor.

 The Manhasset Bay Park District is responsible for operating and maintaining Merriman Park, located on the former site of the Port Washington Union Free School District's Merriman School; the park is open exclusively to residents of the Manhasset Bay Park District.